ashiklom/pecan.book/Home.md

  * **[[Scrum Board|https://huboard.com/PecanProject/pecan]]**
  * **[[Build Status|http://ebi-forecast.igb.illinois.edu/jenkins/job/PEcAn%20build/]]**

-If you would like to search the wiki for keywords, we recommend using a plugin for google chrome found [here](https://chrome.google.com/webstore/detail/github-wiki-search/gdifdhnjmjaidbajhapmbcbnoocoeooc?hl=en)
+If you would like to search the wiki for keywords, we recommend using a plugin for Google Chrome found [here](https://chrome.google.com/webstore/detail/github-wiki-search/gdifdhnjmjaidbajhapmbcbnoocoeooc?hl=en)

 ## PEcAn: Facilitating feedbacks between field measurements and ecosystem models